 Meet the Team

 Jan is an architecturally-trained community organiser who works closely with everyday people, to develop their capacity for influencing the built environment.
 Prior to helming P!D, she was a design consultant at ONG&ONG Experience Design.
 Her work in design and facilitation has spanned both the public and private sectors, including the Ministry of National Development (MND), the Singapore Exchange (SGX) and Ogilvy & Mather.
 In 2015 she was conferred the title of PY Fellow under the Philip Yeo Innovation Fellows Programme, having been awarded PY Associate in 2014.
-Jan is also a textile artist and freelance writer.
+Jan is also an artist and freelance writer.
 She graduated from the National University of Singapore (NUS) with a M.Arch.

 Mizah is a designer and community organizer who is a strong advocate for a participatory and community-centric approach in the design and planning of cities and neighbourhoods.
 She is currently an Associate Lecturer at Ngee Ann Polytechnic, School of Design and Environment, and was previously a researcher at the National University of Singapore’s Centre for Sustainable Asian Cities.
 Since the thesis for her Masters of Architecture at the National University of Singapore, Mizah’s portfolio of participatory-based works has expanded to include neighbourhood planning, public space design, and community art installations; working in partnership with grassroots organisations, educational institutions, civic groups and government agencies.